alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 by providing periodic interrupts, the os schedules tasks efficiently to achieve effective multitasking and system operation.

+to enable the timer, the main considerations are the timer mechanism, gic interrupt handling, the timer interrupt configuration, and the timer configuration.

+#### 10.1 timer mechanism

 according to 'AArch64 Programmer's Guides - Generic Timer', arm-v8 includes the generic timer.

 the generic timer provides a standardized timer framework for arm cores.